|CAREER||251||250||0||.501||1 UAA||2 NCAAs|

-Michelle Venturella was named the third Washington University in St. Louis softball coach in program on July 6, 2016.
+Michelle Venturella enters her fourth season as head softball coach at Washington University in St. Louis.
+She was named the third coach in program history on July 6, 2016.

 Taylor Arends, Anna McKee and Hannah Mehrle were named to the 2017 National Fastpitch Coaches Association (NFCA) All-Midwest Region Team, while Arends was selected to the 2017 CoSIDA Academic All-America Division III Softball Third Team.